I’ll Settle for James Marsden.

 The-CrowMV5BMjAzNzY5NjQ4Ml5BMl5BanBnXkFtZTcwOTAzMTkzMQ@@._V1_SY317_CR51,0,214,317_

-Probably not.
+…but probably not.
 Few people have.
 ‘The Wraith’, 1986, starred Charlie Sheen (shortly after his appearance in ‘Ferris Bueller’s day off’), Sherilyn Fenn, and ‘The Notebook’ director Nick Cassavetes.
 ‘The Crow’ was much more of a cult classic, and it inspired years of Halloween costumes.
 But the plot similarities are difficult to ignore.

 ‘The Crow’: A man brutally murdered comes back to life as an undead avenger of his and his fiancée’s murder.